THAT WHICH IS HUMAN

 enveloped the Intruder.
 They rolled and pitched as the craft entered denser atmosphere.

-sounded in his helmet earphones.
+his helmet earphones.
 Mac extended the wings.
 The Intruder shuddered and bucked.
-Mac hauled back sharply on the
+Mac hauled back sharply on the controls and

 "Heading?" he asked.